A list of everything I use, love, and rave about over and over again on the blog.

 If you’re in college, Student Universe is one of the best websites for finding cheap flights.
 Some airlines provide exclusive travel discounts for students.
 And Student Universe is in-the-know about all of them.

 Whilst you can shop for flights on Seatguru, you’ll want to use this resource for its impressively in-depth seat maps.
 Want a little more legroom?
 Want a nicely lit (not too bright and not too dark) seat?
 This resource has your back.

 This is the DSLR camera I personally use (with the 18-55 mm lens) and I love it.
 The model has unfortunately been discontinued.
 But the T5i is also a great beginner budget-friendly DSLR camera that I highly recommend!

 Just below 250 grams, the DJI Mavic Mini is exempt from several government drone regulations.
 It’s roughly the same weight as a smartphone which to be honest, I have mixed feelings about.
 On one hand, it’s nice and portable and on the other hand, it’s too light to handle moderate to high winds.

 If I’m only spending one to two days in a city, I usually use a CityPass to breeze through all the top attractions.
-I’ve used this pass in Dallas, Houston, NYC, and Philadelphia so far and I highly recommend it (especially if you’re traveling with family).
+I’ve used this pass in Dallas and Houston so far and I highly recommend it (especially if you’re traveling with family).

 GetYourGuide is one of my favorite resources for booking online local attraction passes (like the San Antonio pass or the Go Boston Pass).
 You can also find discounted guided tours here (plus they have a great cancellation policy).